endurantgames/cosmiclegends/src/classes/paragon.md

     At the start of the next Hero Phase, when your Power Words come off of cooldown, regain 1 point of Might.

-    Increase your maximum Might by 3.
+    Also, increase your maximum Might by 3.

 :::::::::::::::::::::::::::::::::::::